Acefall/spotify-playlist-mixer/README.md

 5. Run `poetry install`

 ## Usage
-Adjust the `dj.json` file to your needs.
+Adjust the `main.py` file to your needs.
 Change the `spotifyId` to your spotify id.
 Add `sources` or modify the existing ones.
-Make sure that the strings in the `pattern` match the `patternKey`.
 Also give your new playlist a fancy `newPlaylistName`.

 Fill in the secrets in `spotify_playlist_mixer/spotipySecrets.py`.
 Ask the author of this repo for details.

 Then run `poetry run python spotify_playlist_mixer/main.py`.
 This should open a new browser window.
 Log into your spotify account.

-A new playlsit should appear in your spotify profile.
+A new playlist should appear in your spotify profile.